 5. Use a live CD to recover data:

 Apart from these programs similar to SpinRite, you could also use a Live CD which allows you to boot into an OS directly from the optical disk or USB flash drive without the need for installation.
 We recommend using the latest release of Ubuntu to access your failed drive or even attempt to recover it via tools that you’d find in the universe repository.
 There are numerous utilities available here, so you better research for guides and recommendations before you get started.
 Also, you can choose to copy files to an external drive or upload them to the cloud if you’ve no storage units to spare.
 Then there’s Hiren’s BootCD 15.2 which can also be acquired for free.
-This option delivers an enormous roster of freeware software which can be used to manage and recover corrupted HDDs amongst various other things.
+This option delivers an enormous roster of freeware software that can be used to manage and recover corrupted HDDs amongst various other things.

 If you do manage to get your HDD working with any of the aforementioned SpinRite alternatives, it doesn’t mean that you’re in the clear and can use your drive as normal.
 It’s best that you start searching for a replacement and move your data to another storage unit.
 If you’ve got any tips or recommendations for our readers, or need assistance with any of the tools listed here, feel free to drop in a few lines in the comments below.